kennykhooky/okd4-metal-install/README.md

 ## Objective

-Maintain a Open Enterprise Container Orchestration Platform, OKD4 Redo RyanHay's repo and update it to use latest and open technologies.
+Maintain a Open Enterprise Container Orchestration Platform, OKD4.

+Redo RyanHay's tutorial and update it to use latest and open technologies.

 - Forked from https://github.com/ryanhay/ocp4-metal-install
 - New repo at https://github.com/kennykhooky/okd4-metal-install

-Thank [ryanhay](https://github.com/ryanhay/).
-Original RyanHay's Youtube Video at https://www.youtube.com/watch?v=d03xg2PKOPg
+Thank [ryanhay](https://github.com/ryanhay/) for the original RyanHay's video tutorial at https://www.youtube.com/watch?v=d03xg2PKOPg

 New Youtube Video will be at https://www.youtube.com/watch?v=xxxxxxxxxxx